-This is made possible by the fact that a dApp’s state only depends on the messages it receives, and EOS has a constraint that messages generated in one block cycle can only be delivered in the next cycle.
+Essentially, blocks are split into different threads with each thread assigned a group of accounts (which could include dApps) by the block producer.
+Two accounts can be safely assigned into different threads if there are no transactions referencing both accounts at once.
+This is made possible by the fact that the state of an EOS dApp only depends on the messages it receives, and the system has a constraint that messages generated in one block cycle can only be delivered in the next cycle.

-It’s important to note that this bandwidth restriction is enforced by EOS block producers in almost a subjective fashion.
-Since a block is produced by a single block producer, the producer can reject transactions if the producer believes that the transaction is wasteful.
+It’s important to note that this bandwidth restriction is enforced by block producers in a subjective fashion.
+Since a block is produced by a single block producer, the producer can unilaterally reject a transaction if they think that it’s wasteful.

 Being a block producer gives you tremendous power.
-Producers can collectively choose to freeze EOS accounts, change a smart contract’s code, and propose protocol changes.
-In addition, the block producers will likely have a significant portion of EOS tokens and thus have a huge influence over EOS’s governance decisions.
+Block producers can collectively choose to freeze accounts, change a smart contract’s code, and propose protocol changes.
+In addition, the block producers will likely have a significant portion of EOS tokens and thus have a huge influence over governance decisions.

-EOS also introduces the concept of a blockchain constitution.
+As part of its self-governance plans, EOS also introduces a blockchain constitution.
 In order to use the blockchain, users will need to sign the constitution by adding a hash of the constitution into the transaction’s signature.
 The constitution defines user obligations which cannot be entirely enforced by code.
 The constitution can be changed through proposals made by the block producers.

 And much more…